ekspla/Read-Symbian-SportsTracker-file/references/symbian_time.md

 ## The ways to handle backwards

-  - Proleptic Glegorian Calender
+  - Proleptic Gregorian Calender
-Most of the current databases use so called *Proleptic Glegorian Calender*, that is supposed to be the Gregorian calendar extended to backwards.
+Most of the current databases use so called *Proleptic Gregorian Calender*, that is supposed to be the Gregorian calendar extended to backwards.
 In this way, difference in Gregorian time (in sec) and unixtime is calculated as 62167219200 (A few reference shows it as 62167132800 because of 1 day difference at start, which is caused by the